CONSTITUTION of the Sierra Foothills Cycling Club

 The CLUB shall have the following officers who can be nominated by current members and elected by a majority vote of those present at the regular meeting in the month of June.
 The officers shall hold office for a period of one year commencing July 1st to June 30th.

-4. Treasurer: The Treasurer shall be responsible for the collection, safe keeping, accounting of, reporting on and the dispersal of all CLUB funds in strict accordance with the BY-LAWS of the CLUB and rules adopted by the Executive Board and such additional duties as may be set forth in the BY-LAWS.
+4. Treasurer: The Treasurer shall be responsible for the collection, safe keeping, accounting of, reporting on and the dispersal of all CLUB funds in strict accordance with the BY-LAWS of the CLUB and rules adopted by the Executive Board and perform such other duties as set forth in the BY-LAWS.

-5. Ride Director: The Ride Director shall be responsible for planning and supervising organized bicycle rides and duties as may be set forth in the BY-LAWS.
+5. Ride Director: The Ride Director shall be responsible for planning and supervising organized bicycle rides and and perform such other duties as set forth in the BY-LAWS.

 If an office becomes vacant it shall be filled by the Executive Board until the next regular election.

-An officer may be considered for removal from duties for inactivity or conduct detrimental to the position or to the CLUB at the written petition of one third of the CLUB membership or by vote of five sixths of the Executive Board.
-The officer shall be given a 30 day notice of a hearing at the next general meeting and if a majority,(50%) of those present concur, the officer shall be removed from office at that time.
+An officer may be considered for removal from duties for inactivity or conduct detrimental to the CLUB by written petition of one third of the CLUB membership or by two thirds (2/3) of the Executive Board.
+The officer shall be given a 30 day notice of a hearing at the next club board meeting and if a majority of those present concur, the officer shall be removed from office at that time.

 Article 7: Ad Hoc Executive Board Members